cmpct/cmpctircd/README.md

 git pull upstream master
 ```

-You must make your changes in a [new branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) with a name related to the task you are performing:
+You must make your changes in a **[new branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) with a name related to the task** you are performing:
 ```
 # Create a new branch for your task
-git checkout -b feature/list-command
+git checkout -b feature/IRCD-17-Implement-LIST
 ```
-Branches are usually prefixed with their task type, such as *bugfix* and *feature*, as above.
+Branches are usually **prefixed with the corresponding task type**, such as *bugfix* or *feature*, as above.

+Please **start your commit messages with the task number** (e.g. *IRCD-40*) to which it relates.
+It is useful for our record keeping to know which task each change relates to.

 When you are finished making your changes, push them to your remote repository and [create a pull request](https://support.atlassian.com/bitbucket-cloud/docs/create-a-pull-request-to-merge-your-change/) for us to review.

 ### Tests
 This project uses NUnit for testing.
 Tests are located in the `cmpctircd-tests` folder.

-Please run the tests *before and after* making changes, to make sure you have not broken anything before submitting your pull request:
+Please run the tests **before and after** making changes, to make sure you have not broken anything before submitting your pull request:

 ```
 # Run all tests